COSC3020/tail-recursion-JamesOzzyburn-1/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+## Answer
+For my implementation of tail recursive fibonacci I dont think that there is any asymptotic complexity difference.
+I believe this because in my code it doesnt look like it is doing any more or less work.